The workstation details page, accessible from Production planning -> Workstations, shows the configuration and information of a workstation.

 For each workstation it is possible to define a maintenance cycle in hours worked, parts processed, and/or days since the last maintenance, in the workstation details page accessible from Production planning -> Workstations, when opening the details of a workstation.

 For checking the maintenance cycle of a workstation:

 - Go to Production planning -> Workstations

-- Check the columns Until maintenance (hours) and Until maintenance (items), which show how long until the next maintenance.
+- Check the columns Until maintenance (hours), Until maintenance (items), or Until maintenance (days), which show how long until the next maintenance.

 For performing maintenance: